-- as parties in the venture.
-This question is relevant to some of the grounds of appeal, and I will return to it in due course. - 35.
-The FTT then said that their conclusion would have been no different, even if it were relevant to look at the earlier activities of the partnerships before the investors joined them: see [226] to [228].
+[35] The FTT then said that their conclusion would have been no different, even if it were relevant to look at the earlier activities of the partnerships before the investors joined them: see [226]-[228].
 They observed at [227]:

-"Before the agreements were signed the partnerships engaged Future to set up a transaction if it could.
+'Before the agreements were signed the partnerships engaged Future to set up a transaction if it could.
 But until the agreements were signed all the partnerships did was to retain Future: that was not a trade.
-The real business started when the agreements were signed."
+The real business started when the agreements were signed.'

-- 36. At [229] to [230], the FTT considered whether their conclusion would be different if, instead of regarding the transactions as a composite whole, each element of them were considered separately.
-They concluded that this would make no difference, because the transactions were still uncommercial in the sense used by Millett J in Ensign Tankers. - 37.
-Finally, at [232] to [244], the FTT examined the residual rights retained by Proteus and Samarkand at the end of the 15-year lease period, finding that they were all essentially immaterial, and insufficient to convert what was not a trading activity into one which was: [231].
+[36] At [229]-[230], the FTT considered whether their conclusion would be different if, instead of regarding the transactions as a composite whole, each element of them were considered separately.
+They concluded that this would make no difference, because the transactions were still uncommercial in the sense used by Millett J in Ensign Tankers.

+[37] Finally, at [232]-[244], the FTT examined the residual rights retained by Proteus and Samarkand at the end of the 15-year lease period, finding that they were all essentially immaterial, and insufficient to convert what was not a trading activity into one which was: [231].

-(2) The Decision of the UT
+(2) The decision of the UT

-- 38. The UT dealt with this issue at [71] to [90] of the UT Decision. - 39.
-The core of the UT's reasoning is contained in [86], where they said this: - "86.
-In our view, the FTT were entitled to conclude that the partnerships were not carrying on a trade. - (1) We agree with the FTT (indeed it was not disputed by Mr Furness) that when a new partner is admitted to a partnership, there is in law a new partnership.
-Since the relief under s138 or s140 of ITTOIA applies if "the person carrying on the trade has incurred acquisition expenditure", it follows that the FTT was correct to say that the relevant question is whether the partnership as constituted after the adherence of the individual partners was carrying on a trade, and was doing so at financial close when the acquisition expenditure was incurred. - (2) That requires a close focus on what that partnership actually did.
-The question whether a transaction is an adventure in the nature of trade is not to be answered by asking whether the transaction is of a type which may in other cases have been held to constitute trading (is it a sale and leaseback?), but by examining the particular transaction in question. - (3) This is what the FTT did.
+[38] The UT dealt with this issue at [71]-[90] of the UT Decision.

+[39] The core of the UT's reasoning is contained in [86], where they said this:

+'[86] In our view, the FTT were entitled to conclude that the partnerships were not carrying on a trade.

+(1) We agree with the FTT (indeed it was not disputed by Mr Furness) that when a new partner is admitted to a partnership, there is in law a new partnership.
+Since the relief under s 138 or s 140 of ITTOIA applies if "the person carrying on the trade has incurred acquisition expenditure", it follows that the FTT was correct to say that the relevant question is whether the partnership as constituted after the adherence of the individual partners was carrying on a trade, and was doing so at financial close when the acquisition expenditure was incurred.

+(2) That requires a close focus on what that partnership actually did.
+The question whether a transaction is an adventure in the nature of trade is not to be answered by asking whether the transaction is of a type which may in other cases have been held to constitute trading (is it a sale and leaseback?), but by examining the particular transaction in question.

+(3) This is what the FTT did.
 There is no identifiable error of law in their statement of the principles at [200]-[210].
-There they accepted in terms that a single purchase and leasing of an asset can be a trade (at [204]); that the purchase of a film with a view to its distribution or exploitation for profit was a typical transaction of a commercial nature (at [205]); and that a single leasing can be a trade (at [208]).
+There they accepted j in terms that a single purchase and leasing of an asset can be a trade (at [204]); that the purchase of a film with a view to its distribution or exploitation for profit was a typical transaction of a commercial nature (at [205]); and that a single leasing can be a trade (at [208]).
 None of this, however, was determinative of the question whether the partnerships were trading in this case, which depended on what the partnerships actually did.